no-markup-markup/nmm/readme-template/README.md

 	This item block has the tag ‘ITM’ and the name ‘name’ and the ID ‘ITM:name’.

-[]	DEF
+[]	DEF:name
-	This item block has the tag ‘DEF’.
-It has no name, and thus neither an ID.
+	This item block has the tag ‘DEF’ and the name ‘name’ and ID ‘DEF:name’.

 []	Names need not be unique but IDs must be.